 We also have a handful of children’s books that we try to pull out regularly at read aloud time at night.
 I will point out words we’ve learned in class or specific phonemes and see if she can sound out a new word on her own.
 For example, if she just learned the sound eau makes, she can sound out bateau.

-As far as the cultural aspect of studying French, we’ve had to completely do our own thing.
-Again, the textbook just doesn’t cut it.
+As far as studying French culture, we’ve had to completely do our own thing.
+Again, the textbook just doesn’t cut it for a young second grader.
 I used to sponsor the French Club back in my high school teaching days.
-So I incorporate a lot of the ideas from French Club into some of our classes.
-I plan to write a whole post on that.
+So I incorporate a lot of the ideas from French Club into some of our Friday classes.
+I wrote a popular blog post with all of my best French Club ideas.
 But for us, Fridays are for French Club.
 (And I just got lucky with the alliteration.)

-Teaching a Foreign Language in Your Homeschool – Getting Started
+Starting a Foreign Language at Home: Teaching a Foreign Language – Getting Started

-Teaching a Foreign Language in Your Homeschool – A Practical Guide
+Practical Tips for Foreign Language Education at Home: Teaching a Foreign Language – A Practical Guide

 Leave a Reply